Moonwalk: Inverse-Forward Differentiation: Background

-While Backprop computes the product in (\ref{eq:naive-forward}) from left to right, forward-mode computes it from right to left.
-The suffix of the product can be computed during the forward execution of the function, such that the activations $x_i$ need not be stored, unlike in Backprop.
-On the other hand, while the prefixes are vectors of dimension $n$ that can be computed using \textit{vjp}, the suffixes are matrices of dimensions $n \times d$.
-To avoid storing these matrices in memory, they are commonly computed column-by-column using \textit{jvp}, which increases the asymptotic time complexity of forward-mode by a factor of $\min(n, d)L$ compared to Backprop (Table \ref{tab:orders}).
+While Backprop computes the product in \Cref{eq:naive-forward} from left to right, forward-mode differentiation is an alternative approach that computes it from right to left.
+The suffix of the product can be computed during the forward execution of the function, such that, unlike in Backprop, no residuals need to be stored.
+On the other hand, while the prefixes are vectors of dimension $n_j$ that can be computed using \textit{vjp}, the suffixes are matrices of dimensions $n_j \times d_i$.
+To avoid storing these matrices in memory, they are commonly computed column-by-column using \textit{jvp}, however this method's time complexity is significantly larger than Backprop's~(see \Cref{tab:orders}).